Shinseeker/FP-inventory-for-startups/README.rst

 Value Proposition
 =================
 This inventory software will save him thousands of dollars.
-Money he will need to invest in more parts and mechanics.With this software it easy to track, manage, and profit off the inventory.
+Money he will need to invest in more parts and employees like administrative staff and mechanics.
+With this software it would make it easier to track, manage, and profit off the inventory.

 User Stories:
 =============
 As Adam, I would want to modify my inventory so i can locate each part.
 After modfying the inventory,I would look into creating an estimate for the client depending on what part i have.
-The estimate will come with the additional cost of labor.

 Acceptance Stories
 ^^^^^^^^^^^^^^^^^^